-Phil Green stepped down as Chair of the committee in 2019 to be replaced by Priscilla Davies a non-Board Non-Executive Director.
-The Committee also includes two other Board Directors, one of whom was appointed in 2019.
-In addition to the Group Chief Executive and the Chief Financial Officer, other attendees include the Chief Actuary, the Chief Risk Officer and Director of Investments.
-The Committee's main activities during 2019 included:
+The Committee is chaired by Priscilla Davies a non-Board Non-Executive Director.
+The Committee also includes two other Board Non-Executive Directors..
+In addition to the Group Chief Executive and the Chief Financial Officer, other attendees include the Chief Product Officer, the Chief Risk Officer and Director of Investments.
+The Committee's main activities during 2020 included:

-• reviewing the strategy for all funds (including With Profits, Estate and Wesleyan Unit Trust Managers funds) in light of the Board's risk appetite and risk framework;
+reviewing the strategy for all funds (including With Profits, Estate and Wesleyan Unit Trust Managers funds) in light of the Board's risk appetite and risk framework;